|

 1932

-Kaltern becomes an arch parish
+Kaltern becomes parish

 1955